clockuru/cse15l-lab-reports/lab3.md

 ```
 5. I made the program store the value of the element being reversed temporarily so that it'd be swapped simultaneously with the element on the opposite half of the array corresponding to its index.
 As a result, the method only needs to run on half of the array, as it would unreverse it while going through the second half.<br/>
 ## Part 2 - Researching Commands
 The command I have chosen is `grep`.
-I got all of my information from running `grep --help`, which outputs information on how to use the command, listing all of its patterns as well.<br/>
+I got all of my information from running `grep --help`, which outputs information on how to use the command, listing all of its patterns as well.
+Extra newline characters are removed in the output in some cases.<br/>
 1. `grep -i, --ignore-case`<br/>
 Using the option `-i` causes `grep` to ignore the case of the pattern it is searching for.
 This can be useful when searching for a specific phrase in a text document that has a chance of appearing at the start of a sentence, since capitalization would alter the results without the `-i` in that case.<br/>
 Example 1: Multiple capitalizations<br/>